xyfzkd/teaching_book/appendix/appendix3.plots.md

 # Appendix III.
-Plots & Scripts
+Plot with R

 ## 0. Load the data and install packages {#plot-setup}